-- 8.4 Where Welland are instructed to support the procurement, the Officer must complete a Procurement Planning and Delivery Template (PPT), available via Welland Procurement Procurement Initiation Document (PID), available on the procurement portal, prior to the commencement of the procurement process (at pre-procurement stage). - 8.5 The procurement must be advertised on Contracts Finder, Welland Procurement is responsible for managing this advertising. - 8.6 The procurement will be managed using an electronic tendering system; the Officer must therefore contact Welland Procurement to access that system. - 8.7 Council Officers must conduct the Tender process using Welland Procurement's tender portal (unless agreed otherwise by the Head of Welland Procurement).
-Open Tender Document One must be used to ensure that the required Standard Suitability Questions are used.
-The Officer must ensure that all relevant procurement documents are finalised before the procurement is advertised, these will include at least the Specification, Long Form Terms and Conditions of Contract (available in Q:\21 Procurement\Standard T's & C's, unless using another appropriate set of terms and conditions, as agreed by Legal Services), TUPE information (where applicable) and evaluation criteria.
+- 8.2 Welland Procurement should be notified in respect of all contracts with a total value between £50,000 and the current goods and services OJEU Threshold because a single stage/open tender process must be completed.
+This means that all interested suppliers are eligible to submit a Tender. - 8.3 Where Welland are instructed to support the procurement, the Officer must complete a Procurement Initiation Document (PID), available on the procurement portal, prior to the commencement of the procurement process (at pre-procurement stage). - 8.4 The procurement must be advertised on Contracts Finder, Welland Procurement is responsible for managing this advertising. - 8.5 The procurement will be managed using an electronic tendering system; the Officer must therefore contact Welland Procurement to access that system. - 8.6 It is recommended that the Open Tender Document One and Document Four Template documents are used, in any case the Officer must ensure that the required Standard Suitability Questions are used these can be requested from Welland Procurement The Officer must ensure that all relevant procurement documents are finalised before the procurement is advertised, these will include at least the Specification, Long Form Terms and Conditions of Contract (available on the procurement portal), TUPE information (where applicable) and evaluation criteria. - 8.7 As part of the procurement process (tender), potential bidders can seek clarification on either the information published or the process itself.